docadam78/vf_project/docs/volfitter_docs.md

 ### Addition of New Surface Models

 As discussed above, the design of the system makes it simple to plug in new surface model implementations.
-Another key design choice that enabled this is to choice to represent the final exported vol surface as a collection of vols per strike, rather than exporting the model parameters themselves.
+Another key design choice that enabled this is the choice to represent the final exported vol surface as a collection of vols per strike, rather than exporting the model parameters themselves.
 For example, we could have chosen to export the five SVI parameters, and this would have had the benefit of allowing downstream consumers to perfectly calculate the model vol at _any_ moneyness point.

 But, the big downside is that it would leak the specifics of the model out into the wider ecosystem!
-Instead, by exporting the model vols at each strike, we are not coupling ourselves to any model.
+Instead, by exporting the model vols themselves at each strike as we do now, we are not coupling ourselves to any model.

 The model-free choice comes with its own downside, which is that it is much harder to get the vol at arbitrary strikes or moneyness points.
-This could be mitigated by adding exporting the slope (`dVol/dStrike`) and curvature (`d2Vol/dStrike2`) along with the vol at every strike.
+This could be mitigated by exporting the slope (`dVol/dStrike`) and curvature (`d2Vol/dStrike2`) along with the vol at every strike.
 Then, consumers could do cubic spline interpolation, which still avoids coupling to a specific model (although cubic spline interpolation can produce undesirable oscillations).